archerdao/governance/README.md

 👋 Thank you for reviewing the ARCH token and initial governance contracts.

-Send feedback to @calebsheridan
+If you have feedback or run into any issues, please submit a new issue on GitHub.

+For general questions and discussion, please join the [Archer DAO Discord](https://discord.gg/EUy73ezy) or [Telegram](https://t.me/archerdao) and stay tuned for announcements in the coming weeks.

 # Contract Overview